-140. For any plan (regardless of its type), are the contribution requirements of the employer enterprise fund established statutorily or contractually?
+140 For any plan (regardless of its type), are the contribution requirements of the employer enterprise fund established statutorily or contractually?
 If so, is a 10-year schedule included that provides information about the employer contribution requirements determined as of the employer's most recent fiscal year-end?
 [GASBS 68, ¶46d and 81b] If yes, does the schedule include: The statutorily or contractually required employer contribution?
 The amount of contributions recognized by the pension plan in relation to the statutorily or contractually required employer contribution?
-The difference between the statutorily or contractually required employer contribution?
-The difference between the statutorily or contractually required employer contribution?
+The difference between the statutorily or contractually required employer contribution and the amount of contributions recognized by the pension plan in relation to the statutorily or contractually required employer contribution?
 The employer's covered payroll?
 The amount of contributions recognized by the pension plan in relation to the statutorily or contractually required employer contribution?
-141. Are schedules of required supplementary information presented for a pension plan that is administered through a trust or equivalent arrangement?
+141 Are schedules of required supplementary information presented for a pension plan that is administered through a trust or equivalent arrangement?
 If so, is the following disclosure to the RSI included when applicable: [GASBS 68, ¶47 and 82] Do all plans, regardless of their type, include factors that significantly affect trends in the reported amounts?